twosixlabs/armory/docs/adversarial_datasets.md

 implements the methods needed  by the ART framework.
 Specifically `get_batch` will return a tuple of `((data_clean, data_adversarial), label_clean)` for a specified batch size in numpy format, where 'data_clean' and 'label_clean' represent a clean example and its true label, and 'data_adversarial' represents the corresponding adversarially attacked example.
+The lone exception to this is the [APRICOT](https://arxiv.org/abs/1912.08166) dataset, which contains physical adversarial patches and returns a tuple of `(data_adversarial, label_adversarial)` for each batch.
 Each adversarial dataset contains adversarial examples generated using one or more attacks.

 Currently, datasets are loaded using TensorFlow Datasets from cached tfrecord files.
 These tfrecord files will be pulled from S3 if not available on your